 This is the most important question in the SEM vs SEO debate.
 Successful SEO takes time, maybe weeks, even months.
 But you can get a successful SEM campaign up and running immediately.

 If you can wait 3-6 months for the campaign to really pick its pace, good SEO will generate much cheaper leads than SEM.
-However, if you are in a dire need for results, SEM is the better option.
+However, if you are in a dire need of results, SEM is the better option.
 At the end of the day, that’s how search engine marketing works, you pay to win.

 Even if you have the time to wait for SEO to grow, you may still want to use SEM to test the viability of your SEO plan.
 If search engine marketing ads in the space you’re trying to enter don’t yield compelling results, SEO probably won’t either.